BiancaMass/Automated_PCA_MDIBL/README.md

   -  "infile2": full path to your design file. e.g. "/home/user/projects/pipeline/data/exp_estcounts.txt"
   -  "experiment_name": name of your experiment.
 This is used to name output files. e.g. "exp"
   -  "parent_folder": full path to your parent folder e.g. "/home/user/projects/pipeline"
-  -  "design_variables"$"design1": .
+  -  "design_variables"$"design1": Column header from your design file e.g. "group".
 Note: this is used to generate a PC plot.
-  -  "design_variables"$"design2": .
+  -  "design_variables"$"design2": Column header from your design file e.g. "treatment".
 Note: this is used to generate a PC plot.
   -  "design_formula"$"design": The design formula used to construct a DESeq2 data set e.g. "~ group + treatment".
 This will be fed as the 'design' argument in DESeqDataSetFromMatrix().
-Refer to the [documentation](https://www.rdocumentation.org/packages/DESeq2/versions/1.12.3/topics/DESeqDataSet-class) for more information on the design formula.
+Refer to the package [documentation](https://www.rdocumentation.org/packages/DESeq2/versions/1.12.3/topics/DESeqDataSet-class) for more information on the design formula.

 The other variables in the JSON file are numeric parameters that can be optionally changed to fit the analysis.
 Under the *Input files* section there is a description of what each numeric parameter is used for.